-The University of Waterloo-Environmental Isotope Laboratory (uwEILAB) develops and applies isotope technology to the Environment.
+The University of Waterloo-Environmental Isotope Laboratory (uwEILAB), a research group within the Department of Earth and Environmental Sciences, develops and applies isotope technology to the Environment.
 The uwEILAB resources are used primarily in the fields of Earth Sciences and Biology.
 Many other environmental applications are available.

 Founded in 1971 by Dr. Peter Fritz, uwEILAB is today a modern research facility with an international client base encompassing universities, government agencies, consulting firms and other mainstream institutions.

 Richard Heemskerk – uwEILAB’s Manager - has been involved in all phases of the lab's steady growth since 1982.
 With the experienced technical and scientific team developed over the years, the uwEILAB continues to work on research into new systems design, automation of routine procedures, refinement of field sampling techniques and the ongoing training of graduate students and research fellows. uwEILAB has a staff of 10 technicians most of whom have been with the Lab for more than 15 years.

 The UW- EIL is at the fore-front of developing isotopic techniques for research applications, a role that far outstrips that of a routine facility.
 New frontiers are developing rapidly in the isotope field and access to new techniques is critical to maintaining our position as world class researchers in environmental isotopes.
 The development of these techniques is time consuming and labour intensive.
 Individual researchers or even a small group of researchers could only afford to develop some of these capabilities in a very narrow area of application.
 However, collaboration of uwEILAB with UW faculty allows for this success.
 The uwEILAB is the only major isotope facility in Canada with this concentration of faculty with substantial isotope research interests.